The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF LAW ENFORCEMENT

+- More than 100 state law enforcement officers have been deployed to impacted areas in Florida’s Panhandle.

-- The Florida Department of Law Enforcement (FDLE)'s mutual aid team is leading and coordinating Florida’s law enforcement response and staging response teams as soon as conditions allow.
+- The Florida Department of Law Enforcement (FDLE)'s is coordinating more than a dozen law enforcement missions assisting local agencies after Hurricane Sally with search and rescue, patrols, traffic enforcement and escorts for fuel and power crews.

-- Pensacola’s Regional Operations Center is operating a virtual Regional Law Enforcement Coordination team and assessing damage.
+- FDLE and other state law enforcement partners are working at the State EOC and with the FDLE Pensacola virtual Regional Law Enforcement Coordination team.

 - More information on FDLE’s response is available here.